fishfolk/jumpy/assets/tiled_maps/README.md

-# How to add a level to the FishFight
+# How to add a level to the Fish Folk: Jumpy

 Tiled: https://www.mapeditor.org/, also in most distros is available as `tiled` package.
 1.7+ version is required, or you will have to open your `json` map file in a text editor and change the maps `version`